oasci/pitt-biosc1540-2025s/content/lectures/03B/index.md

 After today, you should have a better understanding of:

-1. Problem formulation of genome assembly
+1. Problem formulation of genome assembly.
 2. The greedy algorithm for genome assembly.
 3. De Bruijn graphs and their role in assembly.
 4. Graph traversal methods for extracting contigs.